linde/oars-sites/readme.md

-this is a repo for some static sites.
+this is a repo for some static sites kept in gcs or s3.